Diagnosis of Kidney Infection (Pyelonephritis)

 What tests do doctors use to diagnose a kidney infection?

-Doctors may use lab or imaging tests to diagnose a kidney infection.
+Health care professionals may use urinalysis, urine culture, and imaging tests to diagnose a kidney infection.

 Lab tests